Amsterdam/amsterdam-app-frontend/README.md

 # Amsterdam App

-We’re creating a native app for citizens, entrepreneurs, and visitors of the City of Amsterdam to provide information, allow communication, and streamline transactions.
+We are creating a native app for citizens, entrepreneurs, and visitors of the City of Amsterdam to provide information, allow communication, and streamline transactions.

 ## Installation